Electrical and Computer Engineering

 Full-time Status and Doctoral Residency Requirement

 US Domestic students can enroll into any number of credit hours per semester during the regular academic year (Fall and Spring).
-According to US Federal Law, international students are usually required to enroll in 9 credit hours per semester during the regular academic year (Fall and Spring) to maintain full-time (visa) status.
+International students are usually required to enroll in 9 credit hours per semester during the regular academic year (Fall and Spring) to maintain full-time (visa) status.
 However, for international graduate (Ph.D. and MS) students with 50% FTE (20 hours per week) appointments as Graduate Research/Teaching Assistants the requirement is 6 credit hours of enrollment per semester for full time equivalence.
 Enrollment is not required in Summer.

-Interdisciplinary Ph.D. students must satisfy the doctoral residency requirement by satisfactory completion of at least 18 credits in no more than 24 consecutive months.
+Interdisciplinary Ph.D. students must satisfy the doctoral residency requirement by satisfactory completion of at least 18 credits within 24 consecutive months.
 When satisfying the residency requirement, all Interdisciplinary Ph.D. students are subject to the following restrictions:

 - The doctoral residency requirement must be satisfied no later than the end of the semester in which the student completes his or her comprehensive examinations.